 The Traffic alert and Collision Avoidance System (TCAS) is introduced to reduce the risk of mid-air collisions or near mid-air collisions between aircraft.
 When TCAS II version 7.1 is implemented the probability of mid-air collisions will be reduced significantly. *

-Systems from several major vendors are coversed in these STS's.
+Systems from several major vendors are covered in these STS's.

 The 1st FAA Certified LED Anti-Collision Light for Commercial Aircraft